 Skip advert

 Prices, specs and rivals

-By the end of its life, the Up GTI had the market largely to itself – both the Renault Twingo GT and Smart ForFour Brabus were canned prior to the Volkswagen going off sale.
+By the end of its life, the Up GTI had the market largely to itself – both the Renault Twingo GT and Smart ForFour Brabus were canned prior to the Volkswagen going off sale in 2023.
 These models had a rear-mounted 898cc turbocharged three-cylinder engine that put them a little behind the Up in terms of performance thanks to 107bhp, 125lb ft of torque and a 10.5 second 0-62mph time.
-Neither has the same quality feel as the Up, nor quite as fun to drive.
+Neither had the same quality feel as the Up, and weren't as fun to drive.

+Skip advert